 Make apps more reliable and available

-Kubernetes supports high-availability applications.
+Kubernetes can enable high availability for applications.
 It also enables rolling updates, so software changes can be made without scheduling downtime.

-Depending on the app, Kubernetes can be more cost-efficient to deploy because it requires fewer infrastructure resources.
+Depending on the app, Kubernetes is more cost efficient because it requires fewer infrastructure resources.
 It can scale up applications and their required resources during peak times and scale down infrastructure during less busy times.
 That means paying less during slow times.

 What is Docker?